 As previously mentioned, the Board’s most recent donation also helped ECH wrap and refurbish a van that is often used to take residents on field trips around Louisville.

 A Legacy of Compassion & Service

-The Episcopal Church Home couldn’t be more grateful for the Women’s Board and the work they do.
-“What’s most remarkable is how devoted [the Women’s Board] is,” explains Bethany.
+The Episcopal Church Home couldn’t be more grateful for the Woman’s Board and the work they do.
+“What’s most remarkable is how devoted [the Woman’s Board] is,” explains Bethany.
 “Not only in their devotion to the organization, but their devotion to caring for older adults.
 They’re very integral to what we do.”